ufz/ogs/Documentation/ProjectFile/process/LIQUID_FLOW/darcy_gravity/t_g.md

 The gravitational acceleration.
-If it is zero, there is not gravity term.
+Its value can be 9.81 with SI unit.
+For the case of non-gravity in the Darcy velocity, the value must be set to zero.